Case Study

 The redesign created a more unified Channel 4 streaming experience, expressed through:

-• Improved cross-team alignment through shared principles, clearer decisions and build-ready artefacts
+Improved cross-team alignment through shared principles, clearer decisions and implementation-ready artefacts.

 Strategic benefits